 We first consider all passing runs and infer a state invariant at each program location that is executed.
+An invariant is a collection of predicates from Π , all of which hold at the given location in every passing run.
 Then, we perform the same task with the set of failing runs for the bug currently under analysis; the failing runs cannot continue past the location of failure, hence the sequence of invariants will also stop at that location.
 The results of this phase are two sequences of invariants, a pair for each executed location up to the point of failure.